The Australian Ceramics Association

 BECOME A MEMBER & ACTIVATE YOUR FREE LISTING!

 Australian Ceramics Open Studios (ACOS) is an annual nationwide weekend held event that celebrates clay, community and creativity.
 Hosted by The Australian Ceramics Association, more than 100 ceramics studios – including many in and around Australia’s capital cities and regional centres – open their doors to offer insight, practical demonstrations and perhaps even the chance to take home a handmade piece.
 Where to next?
-Participate in this years event, read the conditions of entry or look for an Open Studio from a previous year in our archive lists for 2016 and 2015.
+Participate in this years event, read the condition of entry or search for an previous Open Studio in our 2016 and 2015 post archives.